syedk-pfizer/terraform/variables/variables_priorities/README.md

-Sure!
-Here's the information provided in a README file format:

 # Variable Priority in Terraform

 This README file explains the priority order of variables in Terraform, based on various sources.
 The following proofs demonstrate how variables are prioritized in different scenarios.